SartHak-0-Sach/Whatsapp_automation-testing_bot/README.md

 ```sh
 $ python3 whatsapp.py
 ```
-Step 6: When the browser is opened web.whatsapp.com will be opened and will ask to scan a QR code when you it first time
+Step 6: When the browser is opened web.whatsapp.com will be opened and will ask to scan a QR code in order to login and connect with your whatsapp account when you open it for the first time.

 Step 7: After Scanning the QR code, you will be asked to press Enter Key in the terminal.

 ### Note

 You can also add Names of the contact you want to send message in the Contacts.txt file.
-The contact name should match exactly with the name saved in your contacts.
+The contact name should match exactly(upper and lower case included) with the name saved in your contacts.